The Difference Between Quick Attach Conversion And Adapter Kits

 An adapter kit lets you change between the different types of quick attaches.
 Let’s discuss those systems.

 The skid loader compatible, Bobcat, SSL, or “universal” system is the most common.
 It’s what’s on the front of almost every skid loader.
 It has two male brackets that mount in corresponding female housings on the implement.
 That locks down with pins controlled by one, or usually two, spring-loaded levers.

 The John Deere system is similar, but not interchangeable, with the skid loader system, but it locks the bucket on with a pair of lynch pins.

 The “Euro” or “Global” system mostly seen on larger tractors uses a spring-loaded locking mechanism.
 It has more weight capacity that either the skid loader or Deere system, and has the advantage of locking itself in when the implement is tilted back.
 So you have to get off the tractor only once - to release the attachment that you want off.
 You don’t have to get off and lock the new attachment is place.
 This system is growing in popularity, but is much less common than the other two systems.

 WHY THIS IS IMPORTANT

 Let’s say your tractor has a skid loader compatible front end loader and you have several John Deere attachments that you’d like to mount to it.
-All you have to do is order a skid steer Q/A to Deere adapter kit, which mounts in between the front loader quick attach and the attachment, and you could use both skid loader and Deere compatible implements on your tractor.
-Or, if you traded for a Deere tractor and all your attachments were skid-loader compatible, you’d need a Deere to skid loader compatible adapter kit.
+All you have to do is order a skid steer Q/A to Deere adapter kit.
+It mounts in between the front loader quick attach and the attachment, and you could use both skid loader and Deere compatible implements on your tractor.
+Or, if you traded for a Deere tractor and all your attachments were skid-loader compatible, you’d need a Deere-to-skid loader compatible adapter kit.